Caramelized Leek, Pecorino and Sausage Risotto is a warm and comforting recipe to make for the colder season. Omit the sausage for a vegetarian dish.

 Rich, creamy risotto is easy to prepare in this classic Italian stainless-steel pan.
 Its 5-layer bonded aluminum and stainless-steel core ensures precise heating as you sauté arborio rice with onions, then simmer the grains in broth and wine.
 A wide rim speeds evaporation and facilitates stirring.

-The Lagostina Risotto pot is available on Amazon, Bed, Bath and Beyond, Williams-Sonoma, Bloomingdale’s and other retailers.
+The Lagostina Risotto pot is available on Amazon.

 Don’t miss another post!
 Sign up below for my recipe and travel posts.